Genes are the blueprint for our body’s form and function, but our epigenetics control how our genes are expressed (R).

-While many of these nutritional supplements and foods work by donating methyl groups or modifying methyltransferases, all diseases do not simply happen because our genes are undermethylated.
+While many of these nutritional supplements and foods work by donating methyl groups or modifying the activity of enzymes that can transfer methylate our dna, such as methyltransferases, all diseases do not simply happen because our genes are undermethylated.
 In fact, we may have over-methylated genes that are causing our problems, or problems completely unrelated to our epigenetics.

-While we can change our epigenome, we inherit part of our epigenome at birth, and this can increase our risk for obesity, cancer, and other diseases (R).
-To offset the risk of epigenetic diseases in their offspring, maternal nutrition and vitamin D status is crucial before and during pregnancy.
-(R, R2, R3)
+While we can change our epigenome, we inherit part of our epigenome at birth, and this can increase our risk of obesity, cancer, and other diseases (R).
+To offset the risk of epigenetic diseases in their offspring, maternal nutrition and sufficient vitamin D blood levels are crucial before and during pregnancy (R, R2, R3).